apache/cordova-ios/guides/Cordova Plugin Upgrade Guide.md

 3. Replace import occurrences of **"&lt;PhoneGap/"** with **"&lt;Cordova/"**
 4. Replace class prefixes of **PG** with **CDV** (for example **PG**Plugin becomes **CDV**Plugin)
 5. Replace occurrences of **[self appViewController]** with **self.viewController**.
+6. See the **1.5.0 Plugin Notes** section for new functionality available to plugins

+## 1.6.0 Plugin Notes ##

+1. There is a new CDVCommandDelegate protocol method available:

+        - (void) registerPlugin:(CDVPlugin*)plugin withClassName:(NSString*)className;

+    You use this in your plugin to initialize another plugin that your plugin needs to be available and running (dependency), and all plugins can access the registered plugin from the **getCommandInstance** method of the CDVCommandDelegate.
+This is a substitute for listing a plugin your plugin depends on, in **Cordova.plist/Plugins**.
+2. There is a new **IsAtLeastiOSVersion** macro available in **CDVAvailability.h**:

+        // Returns YES if it is at least version specified as NSString(X) if (IsAtLeastiOSVersion(@"5.1")) {
+            // do something for iOS 5.1 or greater
+        }
+3. There are **Compatibility headers** available for versions 0.9.6 and 1.5.0, in **~/Documents/CordovaLib/Classes/compatibility** (where ~ signifies your Home folder).
+See the **"README.txt"** in that folder for instructions.

+    Note that including these headers are all or nothing - you can't have a mix and match of plugin versions, if you include the 0.9.6 compatibility header - all your plugins must be of the same "version".
+It is highly recommended that you upgrade your plugins to the current version instead of using these stop-gap headers.

+    The 1.5.0 header shouldn't be used - this is included for the [LocalStorage patch](https://issues.apache.org/jira/browse/CB-330) and is for using core plugins as general plugins that easily support multiple versions, and may be removed in the future.

 ## 1.5.0 Plugin Notes ##